Sales Negotiation Questions to Get to the Decision Maker

 Many sales professionals struggle to close deals or they lose to competitors, because they're not talking with all the real decision makers.
 Ask the best decision maker questions to ensure you're selling to the right customers.

-We coach our clients to ask for the decision makers – especially in our Sales Negotiation Training and our Advanced Negotiation Training courses.
+We coach our clients to ask for the decision makers – especially in the best Sales Negotiation Training and our Advanced Negotiation Training courses.
 Too many people ask ineffective questions like, “Do you make the decisions?” or “Are you the decision maker?” to which most will answer “Yes.”
 Why do people answer ‘Yes’ when they’re not really the decision maker?
 Simply because everyone wants to think of themselves as important.
 So, how do you get to your real decision makers?

 Two Decision Maker Questions